cyberphor/knowledge-base/theory/cloud/monitoring/README.md

 * Any level above tolerable implies the user is frustrated.

 #### Correlations
-A correlation is the comparison of two or more sets of metrics.
+A correlation is the comparison of two or more metrics.

 **The USE Method**
-The USE method correlates the metrics listed below to measure performance.
+The USE method measures performance by correlating the metrics listed below.
 This technique was developed by Brendan Gregg, a software engineer from Oracle Corp.
 * Utilization: the difference between how often a resource is busy versus idle
 * Saturation: the difference between the number of requests processed versus the number of requests that have not been processed yet
 * Errors: the difference between handled and unhandled exceptions

 **The RED Method**
-The RED method correlates the metrics listed below to measure performance.
+The RED method measures performance by correlating the metrics listed below.
 This technique is designed for microservice architectures.
 It was developed by Tom Wilkie, a software engineer from Grafana.
 * Rate: the number of requests processed during a given interval
 * Errors: the number of failed requests
 * Duration: the average time an app takes to respond to a request